mediadrop/mediadrop/doc/install/mac-os.rst

     virtualenv --no-site-packages --python="$BREWPYTHON"/python /path/to/virtual_environment

-Finally, we can activate this virutal environment, which we'll have to do when we're working with mediacore, with the following command:
+Finally, we can activate this virutal environment, which we'll have to do when we're working with MediaCore, with the following command:

 .. sourcecode:: bash